Overview

 In the United States, the average cost of vaginal birth is nearly $10,000, and the average price for a cesarean section is close to $14,000.
 There are tools and strategies you can use to save money on your medical bills.
 Insurance can help cover the cost of prenatal care and birth.
 Tax-advantaged accounts like flexible spending or health savings accounts can save you money on the expenses you have to pay.

-This article is not intended to be used as tax advice.
+This is not intended to be used as tax advice.
 Please consult your CPA, accountant, or tax professional for questions and more information.

 Listen Now